-The button called Edit at the top of the report next to the print button.
+The button called Edit is at the top of the report next to the print button.
 This is how you access the layout of the report.

 You can modify a standard listing or create a new listing option by selecting the Modify button on the screen.
 You can then change the name of the listing option to a more descriptive name.
-When modifying a custom listing option, there are up to four separate tabs to the layout, Columns, Grouping, Filter and Advanced.
+When modifying a custom listing option, there are up to four separate tabs for the layout, columns, grouping, filter, and advanced.

 When you customize a listing option, you can change the field columns in the list, the sort order, subtotaling options, and the conditions used to search for records.
 You can also control which groups of users can use that listing option or make that listing option private to your login.

 This is where you can adjust the field columns, add calculated columns, and set locked columns.

 Available Columns: The Columns tab allows you to customize the fields that show up in the custom listing option.
 When you select the Columns tab, the list of available fields can be selected and moved to the selected side of the screen and ordered the way you need to see the field columns.

 Add a calculated column: This allows the user to name a field column that calculates an amount based on other available numeric fields in that listing option.